AhmedHossam777/go-mongo-api/README.md

 # Go-MongoDB Course API

-A RESTful API for managing courses, users, and authentication built with Go and MongoDB.
-This project follows a clean architecture pattern and includes JWT-based authentication, role-based access control, and Swagger documentation.
+A RESTful API for managing courses, products, blogs, users, and authentication built with Go and MongoDB.
+This project follows a clean architecture pattern and includes JWT-based authentication, role-based access control, AWS S3 image uploads, and Swagger documentation.

 ## 🚀 Features